History Files

 891 - 895

 Duke Orso of Benevento is deposed after the principality is captured by Sybbaticius, the Eastern Roman strategos of Calabria.
-Benevento is made the capital of the thema of Langobardia until the region is taken from Byzantine hands by Duke Guy IV of Spoleto.
+Benevento is made the capital of the thema of Langobardia until the region is taken from Roman hands by Duke Guy IV of Spoleto.

 c.900